matvign/batchrenamer/docs/documentation.md

 ## 1.4.2 Conflict resolution
 The final portion of processing filenames is checking for renaming conflicts.
-Renaming a file to an existing filename will overwrite the existing file.
+Renaming a file using python to an existing filename will overwrite the existing file.

 This is undesired behaviour so we need to ensure that it doesn't happen.

 There are three renaming conflicts that can occur: